Brand Names: Adriamycin, Adriamycin PFS, Adriamycin RDF, Rubex

 What other drugs will affect doxorubicin?

-Other drugs may interact with doxorubicin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Many drugs can affect doxorubicin.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Where can I get more information?